samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 const xyz: Point = [10, 20, 10];
 ```

-We could determine what kind of point is being represented by the constant by checking the `length` of the tuple:
+We could determine what kind of point is being represented by the constant by checking the `length` of the tuple.
+Let's replace the content of `index.ts` with the following:

 ```typescript
 type Point = [number, number?, number?];